 A distressed paint effect can add character to many pieces of furniture, old or new, and give them a new lease of life.
 These techniques are perfect if you want to add a shabby chic, vintage look to your interiors, and upcyle dull or uninspiring furniture to create unique, personalised pieces.

-In the videos below, Sarah Weightman, furniture upcycler and founder of Everlong Paint, shows in step-by-steps how quick and easy it is to create both wet distressed and dry distressed paint effects.
+In the videos above and below, Sarah Weightman, furniture upcycler and founder of Everlong Paint, shows in step-by-steps how quick and easy it is to create both wet distressed and dry distressed paint effects.
 These are easy techniques that anyone can do with a few simple tools, and a project can be easily completed in a day.

 Wet distressed paint technique

 You can choose any paint colours to suit your home decor, and either a lighter or darker shade for the base layer.
 The technique involves removing the top layer of paint in certain areas, where there would be natural wear over years of use, to give the piece an appealing and characterful patina of age.
 Depending on your tastes, you can create a light to heavy distressed paint effect.